 1 The new systems in 2011 relate to Supply Chain (Procurement); and 2012 includes Human 2 Resources ("HR"), Accounts Payable ("AP"), Treasury, Finance, and Internal Controls.
-The HR 3 information system is the foundation that enables the in-sourcing of Payroll, Internal Controls, 4 and work flow automation for AP.
-Please refer to the evidence of Mr. Bohdan Bodnar, Ms. Pat 5 Elliott and Mr. Chuck Conlon filed at Exhibit D1, Tab 3 for more information regarding the 6 decision to source the Payroll function through a SLA with Spectra.
-7 8 The Supply Chain (Procurement) systems were modified to obtain efficiencies through the use of 9 common corporate policies and procedures, common supplier data bases, managing supplier 10 relationships, electronic interfaces with suppliers and, improved linkage to the payment 11 processes.
-12 13 The AP system is being redesigned to enable automated workflow while also increasing internal 14 controls.
-The forecast includes additional revenue from Spectra beginning in 2012 as a result of 15 Union starting to process AP for Spectra.
-Union has been processing AP for all of its Canadian 16 affiliates for more than 10 years.
-17 18 Union does not have a Treasury function.
+The HR 3 information system is the foundation that enables the in-sourcing of Payroll, Internal Controls, and 4 work flow automation for AP.
+Please refer to the evidence of Mr. Bohdan Bodnar, Ms. Pat Elliott 5 and Mr. Chuck Conlon filed at Exhibit D1, Tab 3 for more information regarding the decision to 6 source the Payroll function through a SLA with Spectra.
+7 8 The Supply Chain (Procurement) systems were modified to obtain efficiencies through the use of 9 common corporate policies and procedures, common supplier data bases, managing supplier 10 relationships, electronic interfaces with suppliers and, improved linkage to the payment processes.
+11 12 The AP system is being redesigned to enable automated workflow while also increasing internal 13 controls.
+The forecast includes additional revenue from Spectra beginning in 2012 as a result of 14 Union starting to process AP for Spectra.
+Union has been processing AP for all of its Canadian 15 affiliates for more than 10 years.
+16 17 Union does not have a Treasury function.
 Union purchases Treasury services from Spectra.
-19 Spectra's Treasury system is being modified and Union will bear a portion of the depreciation 20 expense beginning in 2012.
-21
+18 Spectra's Treasury system is being modified and Union will bear a portion of the depreciation 19 expense beginning in 2012.
+20

-The Internal Controls application comes into service in 2012 replacing an unsupported data base.
+21 The Internal Controls application comes into service in 2012 replacing an unsupported data base.

-- 1 The forecasted depreciation expense includes the Supply Chain system which is being modified - during 2010 and 2011.
-The depreciation expense for this system began in 2011 as the system was

-3 phased in.

-- 5 2007 Board-approved and 2013 Forecast Comparison - 6 Subsequent to Union's 2007 rate case (EB-2005-0520) Duke Energy Corporation spun off its - 7 natural gas businesses forming Spectra Energy.
-At that time, Spectra/Union went through - 8 significant restructuring.
-The services and organizational structures of the former Duke and the - 9 current Spectra and Union Gas companies changed substantially.
-Some services provided by - Duke were terminated, some re-contracted with third parties, some were transferred to Union, - and some were restructured for cost reductions.
-These changes make it complex and difficult to - provide a meaningful comparison of individual services between Board-approved 2007 and 2013 - forecast.
-An aggregate summary of the Board-approved forecast compared to the 2013 forecast is - shown in Table 3.
+1 The forecasted depreciation expense includes the Supply Chain system which was modified during 2 2010 and 2011.
+The depreciation expense for this system began in 2011 as the system was phased 3 in.
+4 5 2007 Board-approved and 2013 Forecast Comparison 6 Subsequent to Union's 2007 rate case (EB-2005-0520) Duke Energy Corporation spun off its 7 natural gas businesses forming Spectra Energy.
+At that time, Spectra/Union went through 8 significant restructuring.
+The services and organizational structures of the former Duke and the 9 current Spectra and Union Gas companies changed substantially.
+Some services provided by Duke 10 were terminated, some re-contracted with third parties, some were transferred to Union, and some 11 were restructured for cost reductions.
+These changes make it complex and difficult to provide a 12 meaningful comparison of individual services between Board-approved 2007 and 2013 forecast.
+13 An aggregate summary of the Board-approved forecast compared to the 2013 forecast is shown in 14 Table 3.